Skip to content

 When an extension installs, the agent creates a dedicated container directory at <data>/extensions/<id>/<version>/:

 • Marketplace installs unpack into a code/ subdirectory.
-The agent stores runtime files (.venv, .cache, .last_config, logs, etc.) alongside the code but outside the tree you shipped, then marks code/ as read-only and records an integrity hash.
+The agent stores runtime files (.venv, .cache, config.json, logs, etc.) alongside the code but outside the tree you shipped, then marks code/ as read-only and records an integrity hash.
 Any manual edits invalidate that hash and the supervisor refuses to start the extension.

 Creating Your First Extension